nuuuwan/news_lk3_data/README.md

 ### 3 persons including teacher

 *2024-08-19 01:03:24* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/ஆசிரியர்-உட்பட-3-பேர்-கைது/175-342415) · `ta`

+In Batticaloa, two youths were arrested for sexual abuse of a schoolgirl, while a teacher faced allegations for torturing a 4-year-old boy.
+A 16-year-old student and a 44-year-old teacher were kidnapped but managed to escape.
+The teacher later filed a complaint about the incident.
+Additionally, a 15-year-old girl was arrested for alleged sexual assault, and a 19-year-old man was accused of attempting to sexually assault another 15-year-old girl.

+🟩

 Police have arrested two youths on charges of sexually abusing a school girl in the last two weeks in Batticaloa, Kaluwanchikudi, Eravur and Kattankudi police divisions.